bexgif/machine_learning_naov6/README.md

-# 🌦️ Emotional Weather Newsreader with NAO V6
+# Emotional Weather Newsreader with NAO V6 - 1st Class Grade Achieved
 This project is a machine learning-driven emotional weather newsreader that combines Natural Language Processing, sentiment analysis, and human-robot interaction.
 It enables the NAO V6 robot to read out UK weather headlines using expressive tone, gestures, and LED facial feedback.

 ## What It Does